 According to research conducted by Robert Half UK, only a quarter of 400 UK business leaders surveyed think EQ is undervalued in the hiring process.
 So that leaves three quarters who don’t believe that – which contradicts the Leadership IQ research.

 However, 60% of the senior managers quizzed in the research said that EQ was an attribute they looked for in an employee.

-The benefits identified from employees having a high EQ including increased motivation and morale, improved leadership and better collaboration between teams.
+The benefits identified from employees having a high EQ include increased motivation and morale, improved leadership and better collaboration between teams.